Eucalyptus TreeEucalyptus cinerea

-The aromatic qualities of the Eucalyptus Tree make it especially enticing.
-Many growers trim leaves to place in wardrobes or bathrooms, as the fresh, clean scent of the Eucalyptus is quite popular.
-The Eucalyptus Tree is becoming quite popular for these and other traits that make it an ideal investment for gardeners throughout much of the United States.
+The Eucalyptus Tree’s growth rate will vary based on location, proper planting, and daily care.
+Generally, you can expect to reach between 4 and 6 feet of new growth a season.
 The Eucalyptus Tree is a complete package.
 Fast-growing trees have become quite popular across the United States, as homeowners seeking to invest in property search for trees that will quickly provide shade.
-The Eucalyptus Tree is one of the tallest fast growing shade trees, quickly reaching 40 feet in height.
+The Eucalyptus Tree is one of the tallest fast growing shade trees, quickly reaching 40 feet in height and 10-12 feet in width.
 This is of enormous benefit to gardeners hoping to plant a tree and see some semblance of reward for their hard work.

-The evergreen nature of the Eucalyptus Tree also makes it popular amount gardeners.
+The evergreen nature of the Eucalyptus Tree also makes it popular among gardeners.
 When the forests and trees in the rest of the neighborhood have dropped their leaves, calling for extensive yard work and cleaning, the Eucalyptus will still glimmer with its thick, green leaves – all winter long!

 Don’t forget the smell!
 Many gardeners choose to plant the Eucalyptus Tree in areas where Dogwoods are common, as the fantastically fresh smell of the Eucalyptus helps to cover up the malodorous stench of the Dogwood.
 Whether you choose the Eucalyptus to balance other smells from nature or simply to add to the aromas in your area, you cannot go wrong.
 The Eucalyptus is often used for its oil, which when added to candles or potpourris provide a pleasing odor!